 - "Illicit sex relations are neither to be hinted at nor portrayed.
 Violent love scenes as well as sexual abnormalities are unacceptable."

-- (Basically, limited who the hero could have a romantic relationship with and what kind of relationship it could be.
-No homosexuality, lesbianism, bisexuality, pedophilia, open relationships, sadomasochistic relationships, incestuous relationships, relationships with transvestites or transsexuals, or interracial relationships.
+- (This rule limited who the hero could have a romantic relationship with and what kind of relationship it could be.
+Comics couldn't show homosexuality, lesbianism, bisexuality, pedophilia, open relationships, sadomasochistic relationships, incestuous relationships, relationships with transvestites or transsexuals, or interracial relationships.
 Note that, like with depictions of drug use, no depictions were allowed at all.
 They could not show such relationships even if the bad guys were the ones in such relationships.)

 - "Seduction and rape shall never be shown or suggested."